sage-code/maj/alphabet.md

 # MAJ Alphabet

 Maj alphabet has 26 letters.
-Each letter has associated a unique pronunciation.

 **notes:**
 * the order of letters is different from ISO standard;